 Single mum Laura is recently divorced.
 Faced with the reality of London house-hunting, she’s renting a granny flat as a stop gap.
 Her new, temporary digs happen to be in The Close, an exclusive development of McMansions.

 Laura’s new lawyer landlady Gail is the only woman on the street with a job.
 The rest are all interchangeable trophy wives forming a little clique around the haughty ‘Queen Bee’ Stella, who is suspicious of female newcomers.
 Laura herself runs a small, successful cleaning company.

 When Stella’s smarmy music mogul fiancé Al co-opts Laura into a lie to cover up his slimy affairs, it creates a lot of tension on The Close.
 Because – as it happens – Laura’s firm cleans Al’s offices.
 A bee in her bonnet, she ropes her employee Angie into some rather unprofessional snooping, discovering that the pampered Stella is about to have her world turned upside down.

-Laura’s “Ooh, I’m so normal, me” routine (while reaching for her ever-present bottle of wine) is laid on supremely thick.
-She’s had a nasty knock, sure, yet she’s also a capable, successful woman, with a company, a mortgage and a well-adjusted child.
+Laura’s “I’m so normal,” routine (while reaching for her ever-present bottle of wine) is laid on pretty thick.
+She’s had a divorce, sure, but she’s a capable, successful woman, with a company, a mortgage and a well-adjusted child.

 But when she rifles through the bedroom of her neighbour’s nanny, you care less about the plot, and more about Laura finding the right therapist.
 As much as I love Fallon, a little bit of rule-breaking is entertaining, whereas Laura’s compulsive peeping nearly fails the common sense test.
 It’s hinted that her problems respecting boundaries are deep-rooted, maybe linked to her father walking out – an unexplored edge to the sassy, escapist fun.